-The Panel will write to the parent(s) normally within 10 school days informing them of its decision and the reasons for it.
+The Panel will write to the complainant, normally within 10 school days, informing them of its decision and the reasons for it - including any key findings and recommendations.

 The Panel's findings, and recommendations (if any) will also be sent in writing to the Head, Chair of Governors and, where relevant, the person(s) against whom the complaint was made.
 The Panel's decision will be final.